-Planning Your Trip to Bahia – Find here Information About Bahia
+Planning Your Trip to Bahia – Find here Travel and Tourism Information About Bahia

 Enchanted by exuberant nature and rich heritage, the state of Bahia offers a myriad of experiences.
 From virgin beaches to the most historical center of Brazil in Salvador, its capital, Bahia presents an abundance of locations to explore.
 Salvador, Praia do Forte, Chapada Diamantina (which includes Lencois and Mucuge), Morro de Sao Paulo, Itacare, and Porto Seguro (which includes Trancoso and Arraial D’Ajuda) will delight the inquisitive mind and will make your spirit soar to new heights.

 Information about Bahia

 Salvador became the first capital of Brazil in 1549, when the Portuguese court sent Tome de Souza as the country’s initial governor-general.
 The city has a wealth of beautifully restored colonial architecture and according to legend; Salvador has 365 churches, one for each day of the year.
 It has the reputation of being the center of Brazilian culture and with its racially mixed population of 2.2 million, Salvador is Brazil’s third largest city and capital of the state of Bahia.

 The religion and mysticism that are so much a part of Bahian life are represented by Catholicism, brought over by the Portuguese and Candomble, the pulse of the city, which came over with the slaves from Africa.
 They also brought with them Capoeira, a mix between dance and martial art, which is practiced all over the city and the state.